- Dog suitable for owners with some experience

 Cocker Spaniels are a very happy breed, constantly wagging their tails and always on the go.
 They are easily trained, being both clever and eager to learn.

 The English Cocker Spaniel is the most popular of the spaniel breeds and is one of the oldest of the land spaniels.
-Prior to the early 1800, the Cocker and the Springer Spaniel’s were categorised together and called simply the Land Spaniel but they developed to have different jobs depending on their size - the larger ones being used to ‘spring’ game and the smaller ones to flush out woodcock.
-The difference between the two became more pronounced thanks to selective breeding by their various devotees, and in 1893, they were finally recognised as two separate breeds - and this is how they got the names we know today - the Springer and the Cocker.
+Prior to the early 1800s, the Cocker and the Springer Spaniels were categorised together and called simply the Land Spaniel, but they developed to have different jobs depending on their size - the larger ones being used to ‘spring’ game and the smaller ones to flush out woodcock.
+The difference between the two became more pronounced, thanks to selective breeding by their various devotees, and in 1893, they were finally recognised as two separate breeds — and this is how they got the names we know today — the Springer and the Cocker.

-The advantages of the Cocker were that as they were smaller and faster, they could easily push themselves into hedgerows and dense scrubland and so flush game that larger spaniels were unable to get to.
+The advantages of the Cocker were that as they were smaller and faster, they could easily push themselves into hedgerows and dense scrubland, and so could flush game that larger spaniels were unable to get to.

-- There are two very different types of Cocker Spaniel - the English Cocker Spaniel and the American Cocker Spaniel.
+- There are two very different types of Cocker Spaniels: the English Cocker Spaniel and the American Cocker Spaniel.
 Enthusiasts on both sides of the Atlantic argue about which one is the ‘real’ one!
+While the English Cocker Spaniel is taller than they are long, the American one is longer than they are tall.
+They also have a longer muzzle than the American ones.

 - Cocker Spaniel’s paw pads inspired the sole for the first ever boat shoes when Paul Sperry witnessed his dog running on ice without a problem.